Rotator Cuff Tear Surgery: Surgical Treatment

 >Tendon re-tear.
 There is a chance for re-tear following all types of repairs.
 The larger the tear, the higher the risk of re-tear.
 Patients who re-tear their tendons usually do not have greater pain or decreased shoulder function.
 Repeat surgery is needed only if there is severe pain or loss of function.

-Many orthopaedic surgeons have begun to use dissolvable anchors.
+Many Orthopedic surgeons have begun to use dissolvable anchors with Rotator Cuff Surgery.
 Anchors hold stitches in place in the bone until the repair has healed.
 Dissolvable anchors are gradually absorbed by the body.

 Future developments in the treatment of rotator cuff disease include newer arthroscopic surgical techniques.
 These allow more secure repairs that may improve the rate of tendon healing.